-(iii) Satisfactory: any system categorized as comfort or aesthetic rated as unsatisfactory.
-All systems categorized as health and safety or structural rated good or better.
+(iii) Unsatisfactory: any system classified as health and safety or structural rated as unsatisfactory.
+No systems categorized as health and safety or structural rated non-functioning or credit failure.

-(iv) Unsafe/unhealthful: any system categorized as health and safety or structural rated unsafe and or unhealthful.
+(iv) Failing: any system classified as health and safety or structural rated non-functioning or critical failure.
 This rating shall result in the revocation of the building's certificate of occupancy.